 Henry Wadsworth Longfellow

-The poem is comprised of twenty-two stanzas of four lines each, using an ABCB rhyme scheme.
+This narrative poem is comprised of twenty-two stanzas of four lines each, using an ABCB rhyme scheme.
 “The Wreck of the Hesperus” can be identified in three parts: the context and anticipation of the storm, the chaos during the captain’s death, and the destruction of the ship coming to shore.
 The daughter’s repeated exclamation of “Oh father!” distinguishes an important shift in tone in the middle of the poem.
 The true event of the shipwreck at Norman’s Woe was the source of inspiration for the violent snowstorm and the girl’s body found tied to the ship, some of the most potent imagery of the piece.
-The description of the corpses is also striking as it focuses not only on the description of the bodies but their beautiful interaction with nature.
+The description of the corpses is also striking as it focuses not only on the the bodies themselves but their morbidly beautiful interaction with nature.

-Bibliography and Further Reading Harris, Gordon.
+Bibliography and Further Reading Gordon Harris.
 “Wreck of the Hesperus, January 6, 1839.”
-Historic Ipswich, 2 Sept.
-2017.
-Web; “Henry Wadsworth Longfellow.”
-Poetry Foundation, Poetry Foundation.
-Web; “Henry Wadsworth Longfellow.”
-The Barefoot Boy: Whittier in Haverhill.
-Web; Longfellow, Henry Wadsworth.
-“The Wreck of the Hesperus by Henry Wadsworth Longfellow.”
-Poetry Foundation, Poetry Foundation.
-Web; “The Wreck of the Hesperus.”
+Historic Ipswich; “Henry Wadsworth Longfellow.”
+Poetry Foundation; “Henry Wadsworth Longfellow.”
+The Barefoot Boy: Whittier in Haverhill; “The Wreck of the Hesperus.”
 Representative Poetry Online.
-Web.